Smart-Contract-Modelling-uOttawa/SymboleoAC-Application-API/README.md

 ## Multi-Instance Execution

-To run multi-instance execution, follow the same steps used for single-instance setup, but use the scripts that end with `MultiInstaExperiment`.
+To run multi-instance execution, follow the same steps used for single-instance setup, but use the scripts that end with `MultiInstaExperiment` For Example:

 ### Enroll Users and Retrieve IoT Rules (Multi-Instance)